⚠️ CAUTION — With Conditions — Breadfruit

 From 4 months, a small piece of well-cooked breadfruit is fine.
 Start with a tiny amount to test digestion.

 Yes — Labradors can eat breadfruit safely.
-Use the Large Dog column in the portion guide above.
+Go by the Large Dog row in the table above.
 The main concern for Labs is obesity — many Indian apartment Labs are already overweight, and adding treats like breadfruit on top of their regular diet adds calories.
 Treat breadfruit as an occasional reward, not a daily supplement.

 Yes — Breadfruit remains safe during monsoon, but requires extra care due to faster bacterial growth in high humidity.
 Always buy fresh, inspect carefully, serve the same day, and never leave cut breadfruit out for more than 15–20 minutes.
-Dogs can be slightly more sensitive to food-borne bacteria during monsoon season.
+The monsoon makes dogs marginally quicker to react to anything that has started to turn.

 Safe Alternatives to Breadfruit for Dogs